shaundonmoyer/Final_Project/FracFocus.md

 ![Query SC](Final_Proj_Images/Query_SC.JPG)

 The above line of SQL code simply calls the RegistryUploadIngredients table and selects on the results where "Acetic Acid" is matched in the IngredientName column.
-The same syntax can be applied to any query any specific data from any of the three data tables available in the FracFocus Registry.
+The same syntax can be applied to query any specific data from any of the three data tables available in the FracFocus Registry.

 ## Connecting R to SSMS